Jean Carn

-Jean Carn, also spelled Jean Carne (born Sarah Jean Perkins; March 15, 1947) is an American jazz and pop singer.
-In mid career, she added a final e to her name.
-Carn is a vocalist credited with a five octave vocal range.
+Jean Carn, also spelled Jean Carne (born Sarah Jean Perkins; March 15, 1947) is an American R&B/soul and jazz singer.
+In mid-career, she added a final e to her name.
+Carn is a vocalist credited with a five-octave vocal range.

 Biography

 Carn was born Sarah Jean Perkins in Columbus, Georgia.
 At the age of four, she became a member of her church choir.